murchie85/k8/README.md

 `http://123.45.678:35222`

-Using Ingress will look like `myapp-ingress --> internal service --> pod` The URL will look like:
+Using Ingress will look like `browser --> ingress controller --> myapp-ingress --> internal service --> pod` The URL will look like:

 `https://my-lovely-app.com`